 Even if leases are for a relatively short term, they are often renewed.
 On renewal the same terms are generally used as I the old lease.
 In other words, do not be lulled into thinking that “this is just a short lease” and that its terms are less important.

-We set out below a summary of the principle considerations and steps encountered in the grant or taking of a commercial lease.
+Below a you will find a summary of the main issues and steps encountered in the grant or taking of a commercial lease.
 A number of steps are required even before the lease itself if considered.
 You need to allow sufficient time for these steps to be taken before you agree a completion date.

-The landlord must have the authority to grant a lease in the terms proposed.
-If he does not own the freehold himself then the Head Landlord also has to approve the sub-lease.
+- Title - the landlord must have the authority to grant a lease in the first place.
+If a landlord does not own the freehold then any superior landlord will need to be involved.
 If the landlord has a mortgage, then his lender will also need to give its consent to the lease being granted.

-Who are the parties to the lease?
-Although this may sound obvious, a landlord may require a guarantee from at least one director where the proposed tenant is a small private company.
-Alternatively, the landlord may ask for a rent deposit of between 3 to 6 months rent as security, especially if the tenant has not been in business for very long.
+- The parties to the lease – although this may sound obvious, a landlord may require a guarantee from at least one director where the proposed tenant is a small private company.
+Alternatively, the landlord may ask for a rent deposit of between 3 to 12 months’ rent as security, especially if the tenant has not been in business for very long.

 - Does the tenant have the automatic right to renew the lease at the end of the term?
 This is default position but the parties often agree to exclude it for a variety of reasons.
 You will need to discuss this subject with us before you commit yourself.